…where the focus is on your ABILITY!

-Services are available upon request from the student and must be supported by documentation supplied by a credentialed or certified person (PhD, MD, diagnostic credential).
-Services range from providing furniture needs, test accommodations, adaptive technology, recording devices, use of nonprogrammable calculators, talking dictionary/calculators, reader/scribes, FM loop systems, alternate print format, and emergency evacuation.
+Services are available upon written request from the student and must be supported by documentation supplied by a credentialed or certified person (PhD, MD, diagnostic credential).
+Services range from providing furniture needs, test accommodations, adaptive technology, use of nonprogrammable calculators, talking dictionary/calculators, reader/scribes, FM loop systems, alternate print format, and emergency evacuation.

 How does it benefit me?
 (The student)